 - You Create Your Life – The self-made individuals in my study were taught that they were the architects of their lives.
 You and you alone create the circumstances that make you rich or poor.

 - Pursue Your Main Purpose – They were exposed to numerous novel activities.
 The purpose of this was to help their kids discover their in-born talents.
-93% either liked or loved their jobs.
-When you find and use your innate talents to make money, that leads to happiness and financial success because you will want to devote more time to anything you love doing.
+Ninety-three percent either liked or loved their jobs.
+When you find and use your innate talents to make money, that leads to fulfillment and financial success because you will devote more time to anything you love doing.
 When you can make money doing what you love this leads you to your true calling in life.
 Most parents don’t do this.
-Most lock their kids into one or two activities for ten years or more.
+Most parents, unfortunately, lock their kids into one or two activities for ten years or more.
 As a result, kids never have an opportunity to explore different activities.
-There’s just not enough time to learn something new when you spend most of that time on travel teams.
+There’s just not enough time to learn something new when you spend most of that time on one or two travel teams.

-- Pursuing Wealth is a Good Thing – 97% were taught that wealthy people were good, honest and hardworking.
+- Pursuing Wealth is a Good Thing – Ninety-seven percent were taught that wealthy people were good, honest and hardworking.
 They were not evil or greedy.

 - Hard Work Ethic – The self-made’s were not given things by their parents.
 They were required to work for the things they wanted.
-At an early age (nine or ten) the had to work to buy things they wanted.
-55% were forced to work 10 or more hours per month, at a minimum.
+At an early age (nine or ten) they had to work to buy the things they wanted.
+Fifty-five percent were forced to work ten or more hours per month, at a minimum.

 - Respect Property of Others – They were taught by their parents to respect the hard earned property of others.

-- Daily Self-Improvement – 88% were required to read educational books a minimum of 30 minutes or more every day.
-54% were required to learn new words to expand their vocabulary.
-68% were programmed for college – they were indoctrinated with the idea at an early age that they would be going to college.
+- Daily Self-Improvement – Eighty-eight percent were required to read educational books a minimum of thirty minutes or more every day.
+Fifty-four percent were required to learn new words to expand their vocabulary.
+Sixty-eight percent were programmed for college – they were indoctrinated with the idea at an early age that they would be going to college.

 I also studied the poor and found some common habits that poor people picked up from their parents: